 My now-deceased Fire Chief was also my husband.
 We had been married for only 6 months.

 I did what I could to survive, and I made it.
 Or so I thought.

 I had just started a new job on the 25th in another fire department and after 2 weeks off I returned to work right after Valentine’s Day.
 That morning, everyone was talking about their dates, evenings, etc. until the reality of my dead husband hit them and the loudest “scream of silence” took over the office.

 That’s when it began: the stigma and label those others would place on me.
 I knew, or thought I knew, that I couldn’t show any emotions and I sure couldn’t talk about it because everyone was so uncomfortable.
 I was alone, isolated, and numb.

 I pushed on because I was on probation and afraid of losing my job if I made a mistake.
-At the end of 2010, physical pain was becoming more present in my daily routines, and I started to have insomnia.
-I ignored all symptoms and brushed it off as “a little tired from all the changes of 2010”.
+At the end of 2010, physical pain was becoming more present in my daily routines, and I started to have insomnia and decided to go to the primary care doctor Queens blvd.
+But I ignored all symptoms and brushed it off as “a little tired from all the changes of 2010”.

 The insomnia got worse, so I was prescribed sleeping pills.
 I wanted to check on my snoring and health.
 In September 2012, after 1 ½ years of psychological harassment from a colleague, I filed a complaint.
 My work environment became hostile since my colleagues turned on me one by one.

 I went through the HR (Human Resources) investigation and was “interviewed” 3 times; the last one wasn’t questions about events and facts, but about my personality as if they were trying to make me second guess myself.
 Their investigation resulted to in a determination that, “I was too sensitive.”